 Prepare for the effect of retirement on your income tax return.
 Is this the year you’re going to retire?
 What changes will retirement entail?
 Will you be selling a business?
 A home?
 Will you move to a new state?
 As you contemplate these major decisions, take time for discussions about withdrawal strategies from IRAs and pensions, the allocation of assets within your retirement accounts, the taxation of social security benefits, and the impact of one spouse continuing to work.

 Avoid unexpected tax bills on assets in your IRA.
 The general rule is that assets in your IRA grow tax-deferred, meaning you typically pay tax on the earnings when you withdraw the funds.
 However, some investments can generate income subject to a current tax that is paid by your IRA.
 The tax, known as the unrelated business income tax, can be triggered by income from a business or certain real estate investments.
 Analyzing and understanding the investments in your IRA can keep you from being surprised by this tax.
 This type of analysis can also prevent investments in “prohibited transactions” that can make your entire IRA taxable.

-Give us a call at (248) 524-5240 or email us at email@example.com to schedule an appointment for beginning-of-the-year tax planning.
+Call our Troy, Michigan IRS tax resolution experts at (248) 524-5240 or email us at email@example.com to schedule an appointment for beginning-of-the-year tax planning.

 We’re ready to help you minimize your 2017 tax bill.